MinistryFinancialServices/Virtual-Asset-Amendment-Consultation/README.md

 <b>Timeframe</b><br>

-<p>The Ministry will keep this Platform opened until March 20th, 2024 and reserves the right to close the repository at any time and without warning.</p><br>
+<p>The Ministry will keep this Platform opened until April 3rd, 2024 and reserves the right to close the repository at any time and without warning.</p><br>

 <b>Licensing Regime</b><br>